quartzsite/bardslog/content/1587-12-10-broken-staff-and-dussack.md

 ---
 title: "Broken Staff and Dussack"
-date: 1587-12-10
+date: "1587-12-10"
+slug: "broken-staff-and-dussack"
 place: "Road to Bonona"
 mood: "Resolute"
 lesson: "Adaptation turns misfortune into advantage"
+arc: "Road to Bonona"
+chronology:
+  index: 20
+  prev: "1587-11-28-songs-as-shields"
+  next: "1587-12-13-strings-turned-to-steel"
+tags: ["robbers", "improvised-weapon", "dussack", "structure", "timing"]
+factions: ["Free Cities", "Road Wardens"]
+voices: ["Wind", "Wood"]
+foreshadow:
+  - "Ash-scarves glimpsed at a crossroads shrine watching the hearth fire"
+  - "A red tower’s hum faint across the winter fields"
+  - "Rumor of Bonona’s basiliths judging the faithful by craft and cut"
 ---

+# Broken Staff and Dussack
+**1587-12-10**
+*Road to Bonona*

-A week into my journey south the weather turned sour, and the road narrowed through a stand of leafless trees.
-As I rounded a bend, three men slid out of the brush with the easy confidence of those who have robbed before.
+A week south the weather soured and the road pinched to a tunnel of grey branches.
+Three men slid from the brush with the ease of practice.
+No words.
+Only hands out, palms up, steel ready.

-I caught up a fallen branch and leveled it as I had the polearms in the hermit’s clearing—hands apart, back heel rooted, breath steady.
-They laughed until the first thrust struck like a ram against a shield, driving one man stumbling into the ruts.
+I took a fallen limb and set it like a polearm.
+Hands apart.
+Back heel rooted.
+Breath even.
+The first press came loose and lazy, then fast.
+I drove a straight thrust down the center and pushed one man back into the ruts.

-A heavy cut crashed down and shattered my makeshift staff in two.
-I did not panic.
-Merryen’s dussack lesson rose in my hands without bidding.
-I slid my grip, let the thicker length become a single-edged blade, and cut on the short arc—shoulder, wrist, then the back of the hand that reached for me.
-Wood whistled; knuckles split; courage wavered.
+A heavy cut dropped and snapped the limb in two.
+No panic.
+I slid my grip and let the longer piece become a single edge.
+Merryen’s dussack lesson rose of its own accord.
+Short arc.
+Shoulder.
+Wrist.
+The back of a reaching hand.
+Wood whistled.
+Knuckles split.
+Nerve thinned.

-They pressed once more and found only angles.
-I stepped off on a slant, let their force pass, and answered with a turning blow that clipped bone without breaking it.
-Steel hissed back into sheaths not out of honour but calculation; they decided a singing stranger with a broken stick was not the easy prize they wanted.
+They tried the rush.
+I stepped on a slant, gave them space to miss, and turned the answer across the line.
+Angle over anger.
+Bone found the flat and thought better of it.
+Steel went home to sheaths by choice, not honor.
+The three of them chose profit over pride and bled into the trees.

-When the road was mine again, I stood amid bark and splinters and felt something settle.
-A weapon is only what your structure, timing, and will make of it.
-The road to Bonona was teaching me to let misfortune shape the form of my answers.
+Silence returned with the wind.
+I stood among bark and splinters and felt the road teach its rule.
+A weapon is what structure, timing, and will make of it.
+Misfortune shapes the form of the answer.

-With the broken length tucked through my belt and my lute slung across my back, I walked on—warier than before, but unafraid.
+I tucked the broken length through my belt, shouldered the lute, and walked on.

+{{< lutebox pool="letters" title="Open a Letter from the Southern Road" hint="A broken stick learns a new edge." cooldown="0" >}}